librenms/librenms/doc/Support/Add Support for a new OS.md

 #### Polling OS

-We wil now do the same for the polling process for retrieving the informations.
+We will now do the same for the polling process and for retrieving all the informations.

 **Memory**